Financial Advisor vs.Retirement Specialist: A Choice Worth Considering

 Are you working with a financial advisor?
-Does your financial advisor know the key questions to ask to better plan for your retirement?
-Does your financial advisor understand the tremendous differences in risk the distribution phase poses versus the accumulation phase?
+Does he/she know the key questions to ask to better plan for your retirement?
+Does your he/she understand the tremendous differences in risk the distribution phase poses versus the accumulation phase?

-If you are near retirement, and still working with a traditional financial advisor it is imperative that you consider the difference between a financial advisor and a retirement specialist.
-Understanding the difference between a financial advisor and a retirement specialist to help you reach your retirement goals is an important step.
-Furthermore, consulting with a retirement specialist versus a financial advisor could mean the difference between running out of money and enjoying a comfortable, financially secure retirement.
+If you are near retirement, it is imperative that you consider the difference between a financial advisor and a retirement specialist.
+This could mean the difference between running out of money and enjoying a comfortable, financially secure retirement.
 Strikingly, nine out of ten retirees are still working with a financial advisor who does not specialize in retirement.
-Often, a financial advisor is an accumulation phase specialists that focus on risk investments, not a retirement income specialist that focus on safe, guaranteed strategies.
+They are often an accumulation phase specialists that focus on risk investments, not a retirement income specialist that focus on safe, guaranteed strategies.

 Throughout your working life—or your “accumulation phase”—you probably aspired to become an expert in your field.
 Regardless of your specific profession, the quality of your work and your level of expertise has directly affected the success of your career.
 Hopefully, the expertise you acquired in your working years has afforded you the opportunity to retire comfortably today.
 For your efforts, you’re entitled to peace of mind once you decide to stop working.
 One way to achieve that is to understand the difference between a financial advisor and an expert retirement specialist during your “retirement phase.”

 The same principle applies to your financial advisor, especially when it comes to planning for your retirement and the distribution of your nest egg.
 Your financial advisor is most likely a generalist who works with all types of risk investments.
-Although your financial advisor may or may not have performed their duties well during your working years, those same strategies implemented by your financial advisor will almost certainly yield disastrous results in the retirement and distribution phase.
+Although he/she may or may not have performed their duties well during your working years, those same strategies implemented will almost certainly yield disastrous results in the retirement and distribution phase.

 Your financial health is just as important as your medical health, so it’s crucial to choose the appropriate professional for the correct stage of life.
 An accumulation-phase financial advisor (aka, a traditional financial advisor) works with risky investments that subject your principal to loss and volatility.
 Volatility is your mortal enemy in the distribution and retirement phase.
 Diametrically opposed to a traditional financial advisor is the retirement specialist.
 Retirement specialists avoid traditional financial advisor techniques and position your nest egg for guaranteed growth, safety and lifetime income using vehicles that are specifically designed to do just that.